 - The Development of the Law Pertaining to Under-insured and Uninsured Motorist Claims (UM/UIM) following the decision of the Pennsylvania Supreme Court in Koken v.
 Insurance Federation of Pennsylvania; and

 - Trial Preparation and Practice.

 The Bottom Line

 These materials are dated, obviously.
-But they offer some useful information about the underpinnings of the law today on the subject matter and some insight into the experience and background that the lawyers of Purchase & George bring to their cases.
-If you'd like a free consultation with one of our experienced Pennsylvania injury lawyers, call today at 814-580-5017 or fill out one of our on-line consult forms.
+But they offer some useful information about the underpinnings of the law today on the subject matter and provide some insight into the experience and background that the lawyers of Purchase, George & Murphey, P.C. bring to their cases.
+If you’d like a free consultation with one of our experienced Pennsylvania injury lawyers, call today at 814-833-7100 or fill out one of our online consult forms.